joneslogisticsllc1/Microsoft-Azure-VM-Compute-/README.md

 </p>

 <h1>Azure - Virtual Machine and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the IP Config, Active Directory and Virtual Machine of the help desk ticketing system.<br />

 <h2>Environments and Technologies Used</h2>